netspie/xml-validator/README.md

   - `<tutorial date="01/01/2000">XML</tutorial>` is invalid because the tags differ
   - `<tutorial date="01/01/2000">XML</tutorial date="01/01/2000">` is valid.
 - If any XML tag contains an empty string, the validation result is false.
 For example `<></>` is invalid.
+- Whitespace also must match exactly inside the opening and corresponding closing tags.
+For example `<xml></xml >` is invalid.